What is the Alexander Technique

 Using strategically-placed mirrors, he soon found the problem.
 In preparation for oration, he’d throw his head back, take in a huge gasping breath, and grab the floor with his feet.
 But that information in itself didn’t make any difference.
 Each time he went to perform, even though he had firmly decided not to do those things, in the very last moment his old habitual ways kicked right back in.

-He did finally figure it out, and after many years of investigation, he made a discovery that led to much more than just fixing his vocal problems.
+He did finally figure it out, how to stop himself before those habits had any chance, and after years of investigation, he made a discovery that led to much more than just fixing his vocal problems.
 He distinguished the crucial relationship between the head, neck, and back, and its role in the optimal functioning of the body.

 This most significant connection is crucial for optimal functioning, such that when it is brought about, it is sensed as